 The additional shares of common stock would have rights identical to our common stock currently outstanding.
 Approval of the Authorized Shares Proposal and any issuance of common stock would not affect the rights of the holders of our common stock currently outstanding, except to the extent that future issuances of common stock would reduce each existing stockholder's proportionate ownership.
 If the proposed Authorized Shares Proposal is approved and the Board decides to issue such shares of common stock, such issuance of common stock would increase the outstanding number of shares of common stock, thereby causing dilution in earnings per share and voting interests of the outstanding common stock.
-As of the Record Date, shares of our common stock were issued and outstanding and shares of our common stock were subject to outstanding stock options, warrants or other convertible securities, thereby leaving shares of common stock unassigned and authorized for potential issuance of the current 170,000,000 shares of common stock authorized.
-If the Authorized Shares Proposal is approved, there will be shares of common stock unassigned and authorized for potential issuance.
-If approved, the Authorized Shares Proposal will not change the number of shares of preferred stock authorized for issuance.
+As of the Record Date, 137,960,967 shares of our common stock were issued and outstanding and 17,273,360 shares of our common stock were subject to outstanding stock options, registered warrants or other convertible securities, thereby leaving 14,765,673 shares of common stock unassigned and authorized for potential issuance of the current 170,000,000 shares of common stock authorized.
+If the Authorized Shares Proposal will not change the number of shares of preferred stock authorized for issuance.